 PC Lab In The Media:

-Can changes in habitual behaviors cause changes in openness to experience/intellect?
 In this line of research we study the mechanisms of stability and change in the fifth factor of the Big Five across various events, both normative and non-normative.
 Our goal is to untangle the mystery behind lifespan development of openness to experience/intellect.

 Investigators: Ted Schwaba, Wiebke Bleidorn

 Becoming a parent is a big deal, but how does it affect one's personality and well-being?
 Are these effects different for mothers and fathers?
 What about those who don't become parents?
 In this line of research we examine longitudinal personality development in the specific context of parenthood.

 Investigators: Manon Van Scheppingen, Wiebke Bleidorn

 Personality Development in Adolescence

 Ample research has shown that broad personality traits undergo pronounced changes during adolescence.
 However, little is known about the normative shape of changes and the the factors that may influence these changes.
 Some scholars have suggested that stable relationships with peers play a role in the development of adolescents’ personality.
 The aims of the current project are two-fold: First, we aim to provide a detailed description of the patterns of Big Five personality change during adolescence.
 Second, we examine the extent to which adolescents’ personality-trait development is influenced by the personality development of their best friends and siblings.